CopperEgg/copperegg-ruby/README.md

 ### Create a dashboard from a metric group

-By default, the dashboard created will be named "_metric group label_ Dashboard" and will have one timeline widget per metric matching all sources.
+By default, the dashboard created will be named _<metric group label> Dashboard_ and will have one timeline widget per metric matching all sources.

 ```ruby
 # Creates a dashboard named "My Metric Group Dashboard"